Extreme weather is new normal, U.N.'s Ban tells climate talks

-Britain said it would spend around £1.8 billion ($2.9 billion) to finance climate change measures from 2013-15, on top of previously announced funds for 2011-15.
+Britain said it would spend around £1.8 billion ($2.9 billion) to finance climate change measures from 2013-15.
 It also unveiled new projects from Africa to Colombia, including a 98-million-pound-scheme ($157.75 million) to aid renewable power generation in Africa.

 "If anything, the science is telling us it's now getting warmer quicker than we had previously expected," said Ed Davey, British energy and environment minister.
 "Our actions as a world are going slower than we had previously hoped."